What are Manta rays?

 The origin of their common name is related to a myth, which claims that centuries ago Spanish fishermen were frightened by a huge sea creature, resembling a giant cloak (‘manta’ in Spanish), that would wrap them up and drown them if they fell into the sea.

-Manta ray watching, diving and snorkelling tours have significantly grown in numbers globally in the last few decades, in some cases, resulting in poor human behaviour leading to increased stress and harm of the manta rays and their habitat.
+Manta ray watching, diving and snorkelling tours have significantly grown in numbers globally in the last few decades, in some cases, resulting in poor human behaviour leading to increased stress and harm of the manta rays and their natural habitat.

 For this reason, we are disseminating a code of conduct (based on recommendations by the Manta Trust) that aims to reduce these unsustainable and negative interactions that can occur during viewing of these creatures. .

-The code of conduct is applicable to all tour operators and tourists who want to undertake responsible tourism activities, and protect manta rays.
+The code of conduct is applicable to all tour operators and tourists who respect responsible tourism activities and strive to protect manta rays.

 The Standard for Manta Ray Watching